 Reacting to the nomination, Robin Toal, MAG's Digital Coordinator and the project lead, said:

-“As an international organisation headquartered in Manchester, we’re delighted to be recognised by the regional community for our ground-breaking work in Iraq.
+“As an international organisation headquartered in Manchester, we’re delighted to win this regional award in recognition of our ground-breaking work in Iraq.

 "ISIS’s horrifically violent campaign forced more than 1.9 million people from Ninewa Governorate – the highest rate in Iraq – as people fled their homes to escape mass killings, abductions and the complete destruction of cities and villages.

 "Our project has helped to reduce the impact of explosive remnants of war by enabling people to understand the risks and find support in case they discover a device.